Training Needed for Caregivers

 Families Need as Much Training as Possible

 My daughter has a nine-year-old child who receives total parental nutrition (TPN).
 An infusion pump delivers TPN through a central IV line that threads through the skin into the blood vessels ending near the heart.
 The child gets a continuous infusion of TPN around the clock.
-She carries her little backpack around with her on her back that contains the IV pump and bag of fluid.
+She carries her little backpack around with her on her back, which contains the IV pump and bag of fluid.
 Mom has to do sterile dressing changes, IV tubing changes, hang the medication, and manage emergencies like Central line infections and broken IV line tubes.
 A Central Line infection results in an almost immediate temperature spike up to 1070F.
-An IV tube break means that a large bore tube that opens directly to the heart is running wide open with blood pouring out till someone can clamp it off.
+An IV tube break means that a large bore tube that opens directly to the heart runs wide open with blood pouring out until someone can clamp it off.
 It also means lots of germs are pouring into her bloodstream — just another day in the life of a family caregiver.

 Families Want to Provide the Best Care Possible

 While not always true, most families want to do a good job.
-If patiently given information in a way that is understandable for someone not trained in healthcare, families jump at the chance to learn.
+If patiently given information in a way understandable for someone not trained in healthcare, families jump at the chance to learn.
 Why aren’t they given that chance?
 Why aren’t families allowed to learn as much as they can about the care needs of their significant other?

 I think it’s time for a change.